git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
 * To duplicate notes keep the Duplicate button pressed, select the source note, press empty destination pad(s).
 The note will be copied with all settings.
 * Note starts and lengths are lit in different colors.
-* Long press a pad which contains a note to edit the parameters of the note (or all notes of the step in case of Poly Sequencer).
-* Multiple notes can be edited in sequencers by using the select button in combination with a sequencer note pad.
 * Use the Scene buttons to change the grids resolution.
 * **Shift+Pad** enables and increases note repeat by 1.
 * **Shift+Select+Pad** enables and decreases note repeat by 1.
 * **Select+Pad** selects a note for editing.
 Selected notes are lit in yellow.
 * **Mute+Pad** in step sequencer toggles the mute state of the note.
 A muted note is lit in gray.

+**Note editing**

+* Long press a pad which contains a note to activate the note edit mode and edit the parameters of the note (or all notes at that step in case of Poly Sequencer).
+* When the note edit mode is active, press the pads which contain notes to select the for editing or remove them from editing.
+* Multiple notes can be de-/selected for editing by using the select button in combination with a sequencer note pad as well.
+* When the last note is deactivated for editing, the note edit mode is closed.
+* Pressing a pad which does not contain a note closes the edit mode as well.
+* Pressing a pad which does contain the continuation of a note, does nothing.

 ### Note Sequencer